Stanford Axe

 The Stanford Axe is a trophy awarded to the winner of the annual Big Game, a college football match-up between the University of California, Berkeley Golden Bears and the Stanford Cardinal.
 The trophy consists of an axe-head mounted on a large wooden plaque, along with the scores of past Big Games.
-Cal currently holds the Axe after defeating Stanford 24–21 in the 2024 game.
+Stanford currently holds the Axe after defeating Cal 31–10 in the 2025 game.